neverfap-deluxe/nfd-api/content/contact/_index.md

   slug: "contact"
 ---

-My name is Julius and I am the founder of NeverFap.
+My name is Julius and I am the founder of NeverFap Deluxe.
 If you would like to get in contact, please provide your name, email and message, and I will get back to you as soon as possible!